How Long Does Short-Term Disability Last?

 Patient using a walker recovering from a physical injury and nurse behind her helping at the hospital.
 How Long Does Individual Short-Term Disability Insurance Last?

-Unlike group disability insurance provided by an employer where the employer chooses the options, when purchasing individual disability insurance, you’ll be able to choose these options yourself.
-There are three major choices you’ll need to make, and they will all affect the cost:
+So, how long is short-term disability insurance?
+Unlike group disability insurance that's provided by an employer where the employer chooses the coverage options when purchasing individual disability insurance, you’ll be able to choose these options yourself.
+There are three major choices you’ll need to make, and they all affect the policy's cost:

-1. Coverage amount.
-How much do you need every month when you’re not collecting a paycheck?
-Be realistic.
-No insurance company will cover your full salary because that encourages fraud, but keep in mind that if you’re paying for your own disability insurance with after-tax dollars, the disability payments you receive won’t be taxed.
+1. Coverage amount: How much do you realistically need every month when you’re not collecting a paycheck?
+No insurance company will cover your full salary because that could encourage fraud, but keep in mind that if you’re paying for your own disability insurance with after-tax dollars, the disability payments you receive won’t be taxed.
 This is why most short-term disability policies will pay only about 60% of your current salary.

-2. Benefit period.
-This is how long the payments will continue after you begin receiving them and while you remain disabled.
-Standard benefit periods last 3, 6, 9, 12, 18 or 24 months.
+2. Benefit period: This is how long the payments will continue after you begin receiving them and while you remain disabled.
+So, how many weeks is short-term disability?
+Standard benefit periods actually last 3, 6, 9, 12, 18, or 24 months.
 As you might expect, the cost goes up as the benefit period increases.

-3. Waiting period.
-Short-term disability insurance has a waiting period, known as the elimination period.
+3. Waiting period: Short-term disability insurance has a waiting period known as the elimination period.
 This is the time between when you become disabled and when you begin receiving payments.
 A seven-day waiting period is standard, but some companies have elimination periods that can last up to 90 days or more.
-As you would expect, the shorter this period is, the more the insurance will cost you.
+The shorter this period is, the more the insurance will cost you.

 How Long Does Individual Disability Last Compared to Group Disability Insurance?